 Reporting API calls are the ones used to download health or scan data such as vulnerabilities/compliance/runtime.

-Access to the underlying data in JSON and CSV formats allows customers to easily access & transform data into business intelligence in the forms that meet their needs.
+Access to the underlying data in JSON and CSV formats allows customers to easily access and transform data into business intelligence in the forms that meet their needs.

-The output may be human-readable reports or, in other cases, the reporting data may feed automated decisions & processes.
+The output may be human-readable reports or, in other cases, the reporting data may feed automated decisions and processes.

-These are mostly under Monitor section in Compute.
+These are mostly under Monitor section in the Compute Console.